The CEO team is here to support and collaborate with you and your team on everything K-12 related!

-Michael Turner serves as the Program Director for the Michigan College Advising Corps for the Center for Educational Outreach.
-The MCAC program provides college counselors to high schools throughout Southeast Michigan as a part of the national College Advising Corps which served over 848,000 students in high schools across America.
+Michael Turner serves as the Associate Director of K-12 Partnerships for the Center for Educational Outreach.
 Throughout the past nine years, he has worked for CEO serving in multiple capacities leading external partnerships and field programs, managing k-12 outreach initiative and currently consults U-M faculty, staff and department leads regarding best practices when exposing, engaging, and inspiring K-12 populations to post-secondary education.
 He is excited about streamlining and leveraging resources to create equitable space for all students to thrive.
 Over the last 12 years, Michael has developed expertise in community development, knowledge of U-M, K-12 and parent/guardian outreach and engagement, and working with at-risk youth.

 Michael holds a Bachelors of Fine and Performing Arts with an emphasis on Theater from Southern Methodist University and a Master of Social Work from Eastern Michigan University.

 Patrick Mullen-Coyoy serves as the Program Manager for the Michigan College Advising Corps, supporting a cohort of 14 advisers spread across Michigan.
 A former adviser at Ypsilanti Community High School, he continues to nurture his passion for college access and mentorship through coaching advisers, developing trainings, and piloting student-facing technologies.
 Through this work, he ensures that MCAC advances its goal to inform, engage, and inspire low-income, first-generation, and historically underrepresented Michigan high school students to get to and through college.

 Patrick holds a Bachelor of Arts in Honors Latina/o Studies, History, and Spanish from the University of Michigan.